FarooqAR/learn-javascript/README.md

 These exercises were particularly made for a web and mobile development batch at Saylani.

+## Slides

+You have to download the whole `slides` folder to see them.

 ## Contributing

 If you found a mistake in a question or want to contribute to the questions in any way, just send a Pull Request!